These guidelines are intended as a guide only and legal advice from your programme lawyer must be sought at an early stage.

 - In respect of each copyright work, ask yourself whether they are being used for the purposes of caricature, parody or pastiche?
 Note it may be that your use qualifies as both parody and pastiche, even perhaps all three.

-- In order to ascertain your use is for the purposes of caricature, parody or pastiche, analyse what it is you are intending doing, and consider the definitions closely.
-For example, if you want to fair deal with a work for the purpose of parody, ask yourself whether the work that you are creating imitates another work for humorous or satirical effect?
+- In order to ascertain your use is for the purposes of caricature, parody or pastiche, analyse what it is you are intending to do and consider the definitions closely.
+For example, if you want to fair deal with a work for the purpose of parody, ask yourself whether the work that you are creating imitates another work for humorous or satirical effect.
 Furthermore, does it evoke an existing work, whilst being noticeably different from it?
-If the answer to all these questions is ‘yes’, it is likely that you will be justified in using limited amounts (but nevertheless substantial parts) of existing copyright works under this limb of fair dealing; if the answer is ‘no’ to any of these questions, it is unlikely that you will be able to rely on the parody fair dealing exception.
+If the answer to all these questions is ‘yes’, it is likely that you will be justified in using limited amounts of existing copyright works under this limb of fair dealing; if the answer is ‘no’ to any of these questions, it is unlikely that you will be able to rely on the parody fair dealing exception.

 - Consider also whether the use might affect the market for the original work.
 Generally it has been held that use is not ‘fair’ (and thus not fair dealing) where the use acts as a substitute for the original, causing a copyright owner to be out of pocket i.e. it devalues the work being fair dealt.

-Accordingly, this is why when fair dealing for the purpose of review or critique, for example, we are always careful not to alter or change the work (other than basic editing of clips or perhaps slow-mo – see above), lest it amount to a derogatory treatment.
+Accordingly, when fair dealing for the purpose of review or critique, for example, we are always careful not to alter or change the work (other than basic editing of clips or perhaps slow-mo – see Fair dealing for the purpose of criticism or review above), lest it amount to a derogatory treatment.

 It is where viewers might reasonably conclude that the parody (or caricature, pastiche) is the work of the original author (i.e. the author of the work being parodied) that problems may arise.